 The Andromeda Galaxy.
 In early November, the Andromeda Galaxy will be just north of the constellation Andromeda and positioned high in the eastern sky for great views.
 Use a 6" or larger telescope for the best views of this spiral galaxy.
 Massive M31 is the nearest galaxy to our home galaxy, the Milky Way.

 Best Star Cluster — M45, the Pleiades.

 November is sometimes called "the month of the Pleiades," since the famous open star cluster is visible all night long for observers in the Northern hemisphere.
 From a dark sky site, M45 is easy to see with unaided eyes and resembles a small "teaspoon" pattern in the sky, but this open star cluster is best appreciated in a good pair of 50mm or larger astronomy binoculars.

-Perseids Meteor Shower
+Leonids Meteor Shower

-All objects described above can be easily seen with the suggested equipment from a dark sky site, a viewing location some distance away from city lights where light pollution and when bright moonlight does not overpower the stars.
+All objects described above can easily be seen with the suggested equipment from a dark sky site, a viewing location some distance away from city lights where light pollution and when bright moonlight does not overpower the stars.